avaframe/AvaFrame/docs/moduleAna5Utils.rst

 example moving-target-identification (MTI) images from :cite:`KoMeSo2018`) in terms of front position and inferred approach velocity.
-The colorcoding of the simulated **range-time** diagrams show the average values of the chosen flow parameter (e.g. flow depth (FD), flow velocity (FV)) at specified range gates.
+The colorcoding of the simulated **range-time** diagrams show the average values of the chosen flow parameter (e.g. flow thickness (FT), flow velocity (FV)) at specified range gates.
 This colorcoding is not directly comparable to the MTI intensity given in the range-time diagram from radar measurements.

 ..
 Note::